-Series EE are the most common type of bonds issued by the U.S. Treasury.
-They earn interest for 30 years if you keep them that long, and as a practical matter, you have to hold them for at least one year or you'll forfeit your investment.
-EE bonds sold today come with a paltry fixed interest rate of just 0.10%, but they're paying a variable rate of 1.08% as of 2020 if you purchased them between May 1997 and April 2005.
+Series EE bonds are the most common type of bonds issued by the U.S. Treasury.
+They earn interest for 30 years if you keep them that long, but you have to hold them for at least one year or you'll forfeit your investment.
+EE bonds come with a fixed interest rate of just 0.10%, but they're paying a variable rate of 1.08% as of 2020 if you purchased them between May 1997 and April 2005.

 Federal law allows taxpayers to purchase up to $10,000 per type of bond each year.
-This increases to $20,000 if you’re married and your spouse wants to buy, too, and you can purchase an additional $5,000 if you tell the IRS that you want to use your tax refund to buy old-fashioned paper Series I bonds.
+This increases to $20,000 if you’re married and your spouse wants to buy, too.
+You can purchase an additional $5,000 if you use your tax refund to buy paper Series I bonds.

 You can defer the interest until you redeem the bond or it matures, whichever happens first, or you can pay taxes on the interest yearly.
-Unfortunately, you can't change your mind and go back and forth over the course of 30 years.
-It’s a one-time election.
-And if you decide to defer the interest, you must pay the associated taxes—as much as 30 years’ worth unless you redeem the bonds sooner—all at once in that year.
+Unfortunately, you can't change your mind at a later date—this is a one-time election—and if you decide to defer the interest, you must pay the associated taxes.
+This could be as much as 30 years’ worth all at once in the year you redeem.

-And there’s one more catch.
-You must treat all your EE bonds the same way.
-You can't defer the interest on this one and that one, then pay yearly on a handful of others.
+There's one more catch.
+You must treat all EE bonds you hold the same way.
+You can't defer interest on one and pay yearly on the others.

 The Education Tax Exclusion

-The IRS lets you avoid paying taxes on interest earned by Series EE and Series I savings bonds when you redeem them if you use the money toward qualified higher education costs for yourself, your spouse, or any of your dependents.
+You can avoid paying taxes on interest earned by Series EE and Series I savings bonds when you redeem them if you use the money toward qualified higher education costs for yourself, your spouse, or any of your dependents.
 But this option comes with a number of qualifying rules:

-- If you have Series EE bonds, they must have been issued after 1989.
+- Series EE and I bonds must have been issued after 1989.

 - The owner of the bonds must have been at least 24 years old on the first day of the month in the year in which they were issued.
-But if you own them and you meet this age requirement, you can redeem them to pay for your child’s education costs even if he’s not yet 24.
+If you own them and meet this age requirement, you can redeem them tax-free to pay for a child’s education costs even if that child isn't yet 24.

-- You must pay the education costs in the same year you redeem the bonds, and only certain costs are covered: tuition, fees, some books and some equipment, such as a computer that might be required for a certain course.
+- You must pay the education costs in the same year you redeem the bonds, and only certain costs are covered: tuition, fees, some books, and equipment such as a computer that might be required for a certain course.
 Room and board and recreational or sports fees don't qualify.

 - You must use all the proceeds of your redeemed bonds, both principal and interest, to pay for education costs.
-If the proceeds amount to more than what you owe the school, the portion of the interest that would otherwise be tax-exempt is prorated.
+The portion of the interest that would otherwise be tax-exempt is prorated if the proceeds amount to more than you owe the learning institution.

-- The school must be one with which the U.S. Department of Education has a student aid program.
+- The school must be one with a student aid program with the U.S. Department of Education.